Five Dollar Wrench

 I kept searching anyway.

-I dissolved the GHB into everything in his fridge.
+I mixed the GHB into everything in his fridge.
 The milk.
 The lemonade.
 The bottled water.
 I even put some in the mayonnaise.

 Then I left.